chinzhening/capstone-project/report/main.typ

   [*Asian Call Option.* For a discretely monitored average price call option, the payoff is given by
   $ h(S_(t_1), S_(t_2), ..., S_(t_m)) = e^(-r T )(1/m sum_(i= 1)^m S_(t_i) - K)^+, $
   where $0 < t_1 < dots.c < t_m = T$ are a fixed set of dates.
-Closed-form solutions for this path dependent option does not exist but for the case where the average is geometric, an analytical solution is available #cite(label("kemna1990pricing")).
-Hence, we resort to Monte Carlo methods to estimate the option price.], )
+Closed-form expressions for the price of this path dependent option does not exist but for the case where the average is geometric, an analytical solution is available #cite(label("kemna1990pricing")).
+  Hence, we must resort to numerical methods to estimate this option price.
+Since the price can be modeled as an expectation, Monte Carlo methods provide a natural approach for doing so. ], )

 These are two running examples that will be used throughout the report to illustrate the concepts and methods discussed.